Stuttering, sometimes called stammering, is a speech condition that involves problems with rhythm and flow when speaking.

-Problems communicating with others
+- Problems communicating with others.

-Being bullied or teased
+- Being bullied or teased.

 If you're the parent

-Ask questions about how stuttering affects your child's life, such as relationships with others and school performance
+- Ask questions about how stuttering affects your child's life, such as relationships with others and school performance.

 If you're an adult who stutters

-Rule out an underlying health condition that could cause stuttering
+- Rule out an underlying health condition that could cause stuttering.

-- Ask questions to better understand how stuttering affects you
+- Ask questions to better understand how stuttering affects you.

-Improve speech fluency
+- Improve speech fluency.

-Develop effective communication
+- Develop effective communication.

-Participate fully in school, work and social activities
+- Participate fully in school, work and social activities.

-A few examples of treatment approaches — in no particular order of effectiveness — include:
+A few examples of treatment methods include:

 Coping and support